waph-team21/waph-team21.github.io/README.md

 5. View Posts:
 - Create a functionality that allows users who are signed in to access posts stored in the database.
 - Used Prepared Statements to retrieve and show the posts from the database.
--Make that the data is properly sanitized and escaped.
+- Make that the data is properly sanitized and escaped.

-7. Database Design and Implementation:
+6. Database Design and Implementation:
 - Modified the schema of the database to reflect the additional features (posts and user profiles, for example).
 - Added the modified schema and sample data to the database-data.sql file.

 #### Contributions:

 Member1: Surya Ramisetty

 -Implemented the function for user registration.
 - Front-end input validation was used when creating the registration form.
 -Managed the database insertion and back-end logic for user registration.